What is Scalability in the Cloud?

 StoneFly provides you with storage solutions that are efficient, cost effective and easy to manage.
 StoneFly’s products allow you to have scalability which provides you high performance and no downtime.

-If you’re looking for a scalable NAS or a hyper-converged appliance or a backup and disaster recovery appliance, StoneFly’s has you covered.
+If you’re looking for a scale out NAS or a hyper-converged appliance or a backup and disaster recovery appliance, StoneFly’s has you covered.
 You can contact us or leave your contact information and we’ll contact you to discuss your data requirements and relevant solutions.